“Very educational and interesting course. Hands-on demos were excellent. Highly recommended.” – Michael Cascio, Northrop Grumman Corporation

 Uprating.
 The ratings on electronic parts and selection of their use for an application environment are a matter of concern for engineers in all industries.
 There are standards available for derating of parts that are not application specific and often outdated.
 This course will discuss the part ratings, how ratings are developed, and what their implications are in selecting the use environment for parts to meet the reliability and performance requirements of the system.
 This course will also introduce the participants to the design, assembly, test, legal and cost issues related to uprating.
 To stay competitive, both technically and economically, industries may need to consider using parts whose data sheet temperature limits are not broad enough to meet the application environment.Learn More

 Virtual Qualification and Reliability Assessment.
 This course will provide the attendees with the knowledge necessary to apply such a methodology to the qualification of components and the reliability assessment of electronic systems.
-Each section provides introduction to physics-of-failure based virtual qualification and application specific reliability assessment.
+Each section provides introduction to reliability science based virtual qualification and application specific reliability assessment.
 The course will also demonstrate how to use manufacturer's test data together with failure modeling to qualify a component for use in a particular application and application of this virtual qualification technique to the insertion of commercial components into high-temperature, high-power, automotive, and avionic applications.Learn More